groovycode-xyz/taschengeld/ARCHITECTURE.md

 - `/components`: Reusable UI components that are used in various parts of the application.
   - `Button.tsx`: A styled button component.
   - `Header.tsx`: The application header component.
-- `/mocks`: Contains mock data for development and testing purposes.
-  - `mockDb.ts`: Mock database functions simulating backend interactions. (is temporary and will be removed incrementally as API calls to the PostgreSQL database are implemented)
 - `/tests`: Includes unit and integration tests to ensure code reliability.
   - `userRepository.test.ts`: Tests for user repository functions.
 - `/public`: Static assets like images, icons, and fonts.